Have you always had a love for science?

 What do you like doing in your spare time?

 I love being in nature, be it rock climbing, going on hikes or dog walking.
 And when I’m indoors, I love oil painting - I find it very meditative and satisfying.
-I also really enjoy dancing - you'll often find me in a musical theater class on a Saturday morning struggling to keep up with the pace!
+I also really enjoy dancing - you'll often find me in a musical theatre class on a Saturday morning struggling to keep up with the pace!
 You might have already gathered that I also like exploring different disciplines and seeing the big picture, so you’re very likely to see me exploring a new hobby as well - I’m a very curious person!

 Do you have a favourite quote?